-Through the efforts of many people, more than two million dollars have been raised for the Westland Foundation Education Fund (WFEF).
+Through the efforts of many people, more than $2 million have been raised for the Westland Foundation Education Fund (WFEF).

 Generally, the value of a scholarship has been based on each mark of 80% and higher that a student received in Grades 7 through 12 from inner-Winnipeg schools.

-All goals reached are based on the fundraising efforts of the Westland Foundation board members and volunteers.
+All goals reached are based on the fundraising efforts of the Westland Foundation's board members and volunteers.

 The Westland Foundation Education Fund is committed to creating post-secondary scholarships for inner-Winnipeg students.
 It plans on serving the community for the next 100 years and beyond.